-Paola Lombroso Carrara (Pavia 14 March 1871 - Turin 23 January 1954), maternal aunt: Cesare Lombroso’s first born, and the most politically active; journalist, writer and psychologist, she had married Mario Carrara in 1899 who lost his university position in 1931 for refusing to take the Fascist oath.
+Paola Lombroso Carrara (Pavia 14 March 1871 - Turin 23 January 1954), maternal aunt: Cesare Lombroso’s first daughter, and the most politically active; journalist, writer, and psychologist, she had married Mario Carrara in 1899 who lost his university position in 1931 for refusing to take the Fascist oath.
 She was widowed in 1937, and after the passage of the racial laws, she moved to Geneva like her sister.
 After Gina’s death, she returned to Italy.

 Ugo Lombroso (Turin 15 October 1877 - Genoa 10 April 1952), maternal uncle: physiology professor expelled from the Università di Genova.
 He moved to Paris where he became a “maître de recherche” at the École de médecine.
 He returned to Italy with his wife where they lived in hiding.
 He returned to Genoa in 1946 where he was hired once again at the university.

 Irena "Rysia" Kister (Vilnius, Polonia, now Lithuania, 1 April 1923 - Cambridge, MA, September 2012), cousin, married to Cesare: Polish of Jewish origins, in 1941 she emigrated with her parents, little sister, and aunt from Warsaw to New York where she met Cesare.
 She was politically active and engaged in many Polish cultural initiatives in the United States.
 An excellent cook, she published the Old Warsaw Cookbook (1958), which came to be reprinted in various editions.
 At the beginning of the seventies, she continued her studies and completed her PhD in psychology at 75 years old.
-Neither her nor her family returned to Europe.
-They all remained in the United States, as did their children.
+Neither she nor her family returned to Europe; they all remained in the United States, as did their children.